cassiegraf/vba-challenge2/README.md

-'set variables
     Dim Ticker As String

     Dim VolumeTotal As LongLong
     VolumeTotal = 0

     Dim OpenPrice As Double
     Dim ClosePrice As Double
     Dim YearlyChange As Double

     Dim StockTable As Integer
     StockTable = 2 'for row 2

     LastRow = ws.Cells(Rows.Count, 1).End(xlUp).Row

     For i = 2 To LastRow

     If ws.Cells(i + 1, 1).Value <> ws.Cells(i, 1).Value Then
         Ticker = ws.Cells(i, 1).Value